CodeDead/codedead.com/posts/2020/11/10/deadhash-2.0.4.md

 ---
-path: "/blog/2020/11/10/deadhash-2.0.4"
+path: '/blog/2020/11/10/deadhash-2.0.4'
-title: "DeadHash 2.0.4 - Release"
+title: 'DeadHash 2.0.4 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2020-11-10"
+date: '2020-11-10'
-abstract: "Information DeadHash 2.0.4 has just been released.
+abstract: 'Information DeadHash 2.0.4 has just been released.
 This release mostly focuses on performance improvements and general bug fixes.
 As such, we have drastically increased the speed of hash calculations.
-For a full list of changes, please take a look at the change log..."
+For a full list of changes, please take a look at the change log...'
-categories: "JavaScript, News"
+categories: 'JavaScript, News'
 ---

 ## Information

 DeadHash 2.0.4 has just been released.
 This release mostly focuses on performance improvements and general bug fixes.
 As such, we have drastically increased the speed of hash calculations.